NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 serial of that member zone, implementations of catalog zones which are secondary for that member zone MAY ignore the refresh time in the SOA record of the member zone and rely on updates via the `serial` property of the member zone.
-A refresh timer of a catalog zone MUST not be ignored.
+A refresh timer of a catalog zone MUST NOT be ignored.

 Primary nameservers MAY be configured to omit sending DNS NOTIFY messages to secondary nameservers which are known to process the `serial` property of the